Legal Advice ClinicThe Legal Advice Clinic provides a valuable public service and exceptional work experience opportunities Information for clients

 - basic information on any topic

-- generalist advice in any social welfare law matter (except immigration) including family, housing, employment, welfare rights, consumer, small claims and disputed debts
+- generalist advice in any social welfare law matter (except immigration).
+This includes family, housing, employment, welfare rights, consumer and small claims

-- specialist legal advice in family and housing at Thursday evening sessions (accessible via an initial assessment at our daytime drop-in)
+- specialist legal advice in family and housing at Thursday evening sessions (accessible via an initial assessment at one of our daytime sessions)

 The Legal Advice Clinic is open from 22 September to 11 December 2020 – advice via online video meetings.

 Due to social distancing measures, we are giving advice via online video meetings from 22 September to 11 December 2020.

 Please see our leaflet (PDF File 282 KB) for full details of the service we provide.

 The clinic will then be closed for the Christmas vacation.
 When we re-open in January 2021 we will assess whether we can safely provide a face-to-face service and this website will be updated.
 Thank you for your patience.

 How to access our service

 During term time we provide online advice sessions on a first-come-first-served basis on Tuesdays, Wednesdays and Fridays.
 Please note that we offer a generalist one-off advice service only.
 We cannot provide specialist advice in these daytime sessions, represent you in court proceedings, complete forms for you or write letters on your behalf.

 Please telephone 020 7815 5450 at the following times if you wish to access an appointment: